-- Families will remain in their vehicles upon entering the camp parking lot. - All Campers/ Staff will be required to wear masks upon arrival to camp - You will be greeted by a camp staff member who will provide you with an informational checklist - Campers will have their temperatures taken by the Health Supervisor or a designated camp staff member prior to getting out of their vehicles.
+- When you arrive at camp, you will be met by a Timbercrest staff member who will inform you of your daughter's unit. - You may then put your daughter's luggage under the shelter marked with her unit sign or you may carry her luggage to her unit after going through the check-in procedure. - Campers will have their temperatures taken by a designated camp staff member prior to entering camp.
 Your daughter must have a temperature of 100 degrees or lower in order to remain at camp. - If your child's temperature is elevated, she will remain in the vehicle or will be placed in a shaded area for 10-15 minutes to allow for cooling down.
 At which time her temperature will be taken.
-Your daughter must have a temperature of 100 degrees or lower in order to remain at camp. - Medication is handed to Health Supervisor.
-Only medication for which an electronic MD order has been submitted through Camp Doc shall be accepted.
-Please review additional information on camper medication on page 12 - Campers will be asked the required COVID -19 verbal screening questions prior to exiting their vehicles.
+Your daughter must have a temperature of 100 degrees or lower in order to remain at camp. - Campers will be asked the required COVID -19 verbal screening questions prior to exiting their vehicles.